-Gardening Tasks by Month for Moapa Valley, NV
+Gardening "To Do" Tips by Month for Moapa Valley, NV

-Plant cool-weather vegetables such as beets, carrots, chard, lettuce, leeks, peas, potatoes, radishes, spinach, and turnips.
+Plant vegetable seeds such as: beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, chard endive, kale, kohlrabi, lettuce, leeks, onion, parsnips, radishes, spinach, and turnips.

-Plant transplants such as asparagus, broccoli, cabbage, cauliflower, chard, and lettuce.
+Plant transplants such as: broccoli, Brussels sprouts, cabbage, cauliflower, chard, garlic, and lettuce.

 Begin planting spring-flowering bulbs such as tulips, crocus, and daffodils.

 Bring in all houseplants; check for pests before bringing them in for the winter.

 For Bermuda lawns, apply 1 inch of water per week and a light application of potassium.

 Overseed established Bermuda lawns from midmonth through November for a greener winter lawn.